annaship/datasciencecoursera/cleaning_data_project/CodeBook.md

     8. From the data set in the previous step, create a second, independent tidy data set with the average of each variable for each activity and each subject.

     9. Write the result into a text file

+## Variables in the resulting data set

+    * subject: subject id
+    * activity: activity names
+    * The rest of the variables are means for the original mean or standart deviation data for each activity/subject.